santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 2.md

 - **Building false contrast** - Emphasizes perfect conditions, experienced crew, and routine nature to maximize the apparent mystery when things go wrong
 - **Dramatic framing** - "But something did happen, and with a vengeance" uses affect heuristic to heighten emotional response
 - **Selective detail inclusion** - Provides specific technical details (plane type, fuel range) to seem thorough while omitting other potentially relevant factors

+page 14:
+**What the author is discussing:** Berlitz presents the radio transcript from Flight 19, showing increasingly confused communications.
+The flight leader reports they can't see land, don't know their position, "everything is wrong...
+Strange," and the ocean "doesn't look as it should."
+A student pilot (Powers) reports compass failures.
+The instructor believes he's over the Keys but sees only "a small island" with no other land - contradicting his belief.
+Communication deteriorates with static, and messages between planes mention fuel concerns.

+**Analysis:**

+- **Appeal to mystery through selective quotation** - The ellipses (...) allow Berlitz to emphasize the most dramatic phrases while potentially omitting mundane explanations
+- **Heightening affect through "strange" details** - "The ocean doesn't look as it should" is presented without exploring normal explanations (weather conditions, light angles, oil slicks)
+- **Confirmation bias in interpretation** - Compass failure and disorientation are presented as mysterious rather than exploring common causes (magnetic anomalies, equipment failure, pilot error)
+- **Creating false anomaly** - Radio static and communication problems are presented as part of the mystery rather than normal occurrences in 1945 aviation
+- **Narrative construction** - The progression from routine to confusion to loss of communication builds dramatic tension rather than analytical understanding
+- **Ignoring Occam's Razor** - Simple explanation (navigational error by leader, followed by panic and poor decisions) is bypassed for mysterious implications

+Retry